turi-code/userguide/supervised-learning/random_forest_regression.md

 Different kinds of models have different advantages.
 The random forest model is very good at handling tabular data with numerical features, or categorical features with fewer than hundreds of categories.
-Unlike linear models, the random forests are able to capture non-linear interaction between the features and the target.
+Unlike linear models, random forests are able to capture non-linear interaction between the features and the target.